 No specialised background knowledge is presupposed in this course but it would be helpful if participants have some familiarity with basic social science theory.
 Participants will be expected to have read the assigned texts for each day’s sessions, and in order to facilitate this process, a course reader will be provided that contains the key readings for each day.

-Participants are encouraged to submit a short 1,500 word outlines of their own research interests and projects, and the sorts of challenges being faced, methodological or otherwise.
+Participants are each encouraged to submit a short 1,500 word outline of their own research interests and projects, and the sorts of challenges being faced, methodological or otherwise.
 These outlines should be emailed to both the course instructors Jason Glynos (email@example.com) and Yannis Stavrakakis (firstname.lastname@example.org) at least one week before the start of the course, so that we can build them into the programme.
 Time is allocated at the end of each week for collective discussion of participant research topics and proposals.

 DAY 1, SESSIONS 1 & 2

 An introduction to key concepts in postmarxism and psychoanalysis